Marpa, A practical general parser: the recognizer: The Aycock-Horspool finite automaton

-\begin{sloppypar} Aycock and Horspool did not consider Leo's modifications, but \Marpa{} incorporates them, and \Marpa{} also changes its Leo items to use AHFA states.
-Marpa's Leo items (LIM's) are triples of the form \end{sloppypar}
+\begin{MYsloppy} Aycock and Horspool did not consider Leo's modifications, but \Marpa incorporates them, and \Marpa also changes its Leo items to use AHFA states.
+Marpa's Leo items (\type{LIM}'s) are triples of the form